zefa01/Test-repo/README.md

 # Test-repo
 Test repo

-This is a read me file for test repositort
+This is a read me file for test repository